KyleMayes/vulkanalia/tutorial/book/src/setup/instance.md

     .flags(flags);
 ```

-This code automatically enables `KHR_PORTABILITY_ENUMERATION_EXTENSION` if it is supported and sets a related instance creation flag.
+This code enables `KHR_PORTABILITY_ENUMERATION_EXTENSION` if it is required by the target platform and the Vulkan SDK version.
 As mentioned in the [Getting Started](https://vulkan.lunarg.com/doc/sdk/1.3.216.0/mac/getting_started.html) guide for the macOS Vulkan SDK, this extension is required to permit selection of Vulkan implementations that are not fully conformant to the Vulkan specification.

-The Vulkan implementation used on macOS, [MoltenVK](https://github.com/KhronosGroup/MoltenVK), is [not fully conformant](https://www.lunarg.com/wp-content/uploads/2022/05/The-State-of-Vulkan-on-Apple-15APR2022.pdf) and therefore requires this extension to be usable.
+As mentioned previously, the Vulkan implementation used on macOS, [MoltenVK](https://github.com/KhronosGroup/MoltenVK), is [not fully conformant](https://www.lunarg.com/wp-content/uploads/2022/05/The-State-of-Vulkan-on-Apple-15APR2022.pdf) and therefore requires this extension.

+This code also enables `KHR_GET_PHYSICAL_DEVICE_PROPERTIES2_EXTENSION` under the same conditions.
+This extension is needed to enable the `KHR_PORTABILITY_SUBSET_EXTENSION` device extension later in the tutorial.

 ## `Instance` vs `vk::Instance`